walterairs/walterairs/README.md

 ### Hi there 👋

-Hi there! 👋 I'm `walterairs`, a highly motivated fourth-year ICT student with a strong passion for `fullstack` development, `embedded` software, and `IoT` engineering.
+Hi there! 👋 I'm `walterairs`, an ICT engineer with a strong passion for `fullstack` development, `embedded` software, and `IoT` engineering.
 I'm always on the lookout for opportunities to expand my knowledge and stay up-to-date with industry trends.
 In my academic and personal pursuits, I'm dedicated to honing my skills in these areas.

 ## Stats 📊